jlib-framework/jlib-awslambda-logback/README.md

 Alternative approaches using other Logging implementations for SLF4J produce archives at least about 100kB larger than the archive including this library.

+##### No extra build information for uber jar
+Some logging implementations for SLF4J require additional handling during the build process when creating an uber-jar.
+For instance, log4j2 requires the `maven-shade-plugin.log4j2-cachefile-transformer` to be executed while producing the archive.

+This library does not require further configuration.
+Just add the dependency.

 #### Usage
 ##### Dependency
 ###### Gradle (build.gradle)